douglas125/LaserLineTracking/README.md

 Laser tracking is important in a wide variety of applications: seam tracking (for automated welding robots), self driving vehicles (to determine distances and road shape), 3D scanning and others.

-Below is a sample of how the processing results:
+Below is a sample of the results:

 ![Original image](weld2.png "Original image")